Rodi26/bookverse-recommendations/README.md

 ---

-## 🏗️ Platform Architecture

-BookVerse consists of seven integrated components that work together to deliver a complete microservices ecosystem:
+BookVerse consists of seven integrated components that work together to deliver a complete microservices ecosystem, each showcasing different CI/CD patterns and deployment strategies:

 ### 📦 **Inventory Service**